Design for assembly

 Design for assembly (DFA) is a process by which products are designed with ease of assembly in mind.
 If a product contains fewer parts it will take less time to assemble, thereby reducing assembly costs.
 In addition, if the parts are provided with features which make it easier to grasp, move, orient and insert them, this will also reduce assembly time and assembly costs.
 The reduction of the number of parts in an assembly has the added benefit of generally reducing the total cost of parts in the assembly.
 This is usually where the major cost benefits of the application of design for assembly occur.
-Critics of DFA from within industry argue that DFA/DFM is simply a new term for something that has existed as long as manufacturing itself, and is otherwise known as engineering design.